sjsu-dma-bfa/sjsu-dma-bfa.github.io/2022S/README.md

-This  will become the Exhibition Page for the Fall 2021 Graduating  DMA BFA Class
+This  will become the Exhibition Page for the Spring 2022 Graduating  DMA BFA Class

 Once you have been added to the class github as a contributor: